IIIT-Sricity-FSD-2024-2028/12_StackBuilders/DomainExpertInteraction.md

 ## Core Workflows :

-Workflow 1: Employee Accesses Wellness Content

-Trigger :
-Employee logs into the Wellness Management Platform.

-Steps Involved:

-1. Employee authenticates via account settings.
-2. Employee selects Access Video Library.
-3. System retrieves available wellness videos.
-4. Employee views selected content.

-Outcome :
-Employee successfully consumes recorded wellness content.

-Workflow 2: Employee Participates in Live Wellness Session
+### Workflow 1: Employee Participates in Live Wellness Session

-Trigger :
+Trigger:
 Employee selects Access Live Sessions.

 Steps Involved:

-1. Employee views list of scheduled live sessions.
+1. Employee views the list of scheduled live wellness sessions.
-2. System connects with the external platform.
+2. Employee selects a specific live wellness session.
+3. Session details along with the external meeting link are made available to the employee.
+4. Employee selects the external meeting link.
-3. Employee joins the live session.
+5. Employee is redirected to the external platform and joins the live wellness session.

-4. System records participation.
-   Outcome :
+Outcome:
-   Employee successfully participates in a live wellness session.
+Employee successfully participates in the live wellness session.

-Workflow 3: Wellness Expert Manages Live Sessions
+### Workflow 2: Wellness Expert Manages Live Sessions

-Trigger :
-Wellness Expert selects Manage Live Sessions.
+Trigger: Wellness Expert selects Manage Live Sessions.

 Steps Involved:

-1. Expert schedules or updates a live wellness session.
+1. Wellness expert creates or proposes a live wellness session.
-2. System saves session details.
+2. Wellness expert submits a request to HR to conduct the live wellness session.
+3. HR reviews the live session request.
+4. HR approves the live wellness session request.
+5. Wellness expert generates the session meeting link using an external platform.
+6. Wellness expert enters the meeting link into the approved session details.
+7. Session information is saved on the platform.
-3. Notifications are sent to employees.
+8. Notifications are sent to employees about the live wellness session.

-Outcome :
+Outcome:
-Live wellness session is successfully scheduled or updated.
+Live wellness session is approved, scheduled, and made available to employees.

-Workflow 4: Wellness Expert Manages Wellness Content
+### Workflow 3: Employee Consultation with Wellness Expert

-Trigger :
-Wellness Expert selects Manage Content.
+Trigger: Employee selects  Book Consultation

 Steps Involved:

-1. Expert uploads or modifies wellness content.
+1. Employee selects Book Consultation.
+2. Employee chooses a wellness expert and submits the request.
-2. System validates the content.
+3. System notifies the selected expert.
-3. Content is published to the video library.

-Outcome :
-Updated wellness content becomes available to employees.
+4. Expert schedules the consultation and adds a external meeting link.
+5. Employee joins the consultation using the provided link.

+Outcome:
+Employee successfully completes a consultation with the wellness expert.

 ## Rules, Constraints, and Exceptions :

-Mandatory Rules or Policies :
+### Mandatory Rules or Policies :

-1. Only registered employees can access the wellness platform.
+1. Only authenticated employees are allowed to access wellness programs and services.
-2. Consultations and sessions must be conducted only by approved wellness experts.
+2. Live wellness sessions must receive HR approval before being shared with employees.
-3. Employee information and consultation details must be kept confidential.
+3. Employee consultation and communication data must be handled confidentially.
-4. Live sessions and consultations must follow organizational guidelines.
+4. Role-based access must be enforced for all platform features and operations.

-Constraints or Limitations:
+### Constraints or Limitations:

-1. Employees, HR/Admin, and Wellness Experts have different access privileges.
-2. Access to the platform requires valid login credentials.
-3. Employee health and wellness data must be secure and confidential.
-4. Regions with slow internet speed may face issues with the platform
+1. The platform supports only predefined roles such as Employee, Wellness Expert, HR, and Admin.
+2. Employees can participate in live sessions only at the scheduled time slots.
+3. Wellness consultations are subject to expert availability and time slot limitations.

-Common Exceptions or Edge Cases:
+### Common Exceptions or Edge Cases:

-1. Wellness experts are available only during scheduled time slots.
-2. Live sessions have limited duration and participant capacity.
+1. HR may reject a live session request due to scheduling conflicts.
+2. Employees may cancel or miss scheduled consultations.
+3. External meeting links may expire or become invalid.
-3. Employees may not always be available due to work schedules.
+4. Employees may miss a session due to network or availability issues
-4. Internet connectivity is required to access live sessions and content.

-Situations Where Things Usually Go Wrong:
+### Situations Where Things Usually Go Wrong:

 1. Low participation in live sessions due to workload or lack of awareness.
 2. Delays in expert responses affecting employee satisfaction.
-3. Technical problems such as audio/video issues during sessions.
-4. Miscommunication between employees and wellness experts.
+3. Miscommunication between employees and wellness experts.
+4. Incomplete session details lead to misunderstanding about session purpose.

 ## Current Challenges and Pain Points :

-Most difficult or inefficient parts:
+### most difficult or inefficient parts:
-Coordinating live wellness sessions and expert consultations manually is time-consuming and inefficient.
-Managing schedules, participant availability, and session updates without a centralized system creates confusion.
+Coordinating wellness activities, getting approvals on time, and maintaining clear communication between employees, wellness experts, and HR.
+Using multiple tools and manual scheduling often causes delays and confusion.

-Delays, errors, or misunderstandings:
+### Delays, errors, or misunderstandings:
 Delays often occur in expert responses and session scheduling.
 Misunderstandings can happen due to last-minute changes in session timings, lack of proper notifications, or unclear communication between employees and wellness experts.

-Hardest information to track or manage:
+### Hardest information to track or manage:
 Tracking employee participation, consultation requests, session history, and feedback is difficult when handled manually.
 Maintaining up-to-date records of wellness experts’ availability and session details is also challenging.

 ## Assumptions & Clarifications :

-Assumptions Confirmed :
+### Assumptions Confirmed :

 1. Employees need a centralized platform to access wellness sessions, content, and expert consultations.
 2. Live and interactive sessions are more engaging than only providing static content.
 3. Wellness experts play a key role in guiding employees through consultations and sessions

-Assumptions Corrected :
+### Assumptions Corrected :

 1. It was initially assumed that wellness activities could be managed manually, but this was found to be inefficient as participation increased.
 2. It was assumed that wellness content alone is sufficient; however, expert interaction is necessary for effective support.
-3. It was clarified that topics such as sleep are provided only as expert recommendations, not as predefined system features.
+3. It was assumed that all employees would actively participate in wellness programs; this was corrected after understanding that participation varies based on interest and workload.

-Open Questions That Need Follow-Up :
+### Open Questions That Need Follow-Up :

 1. How frequently should live wellness sessions be scheduled?
 2. What is the preferred consultation duration for each type of wellness expert?
-3. Should employees be allowed to choose between multiple experts for consultations?
+3. Should there be a limit on the number of consultations per employee?